phocks/survey/README.md

 Install with `npm add -g pnpm`

-Then run a dev server with `pnpm start`
+Then run `pnpm start` to compile using Rollup.